wongjiahau/Pineapple/docs/Features/Groups.md

     if T is Comparable

-// Thirdly, define the .max function which uses the Comparable trait
+// Thirdly, define the .max function which uses the Comparable group
 // We will use the `where` keyword here def (this List{T}).max -> T
     where T is Comparable